I am now working to get MUSS running once again. The work is being done on GitHub. You can find the project here.

 The sections below explain the current state of the restoration.

 I also have the beginnings of a MUSL compiler.
 This is hand-translated by adding a second “level” to the Flocoder files for the MUSL compiler sources.
 The second level is in C and targets cross compiling on Windows.
 I can use the above implementation of FLIP to generate a MUSL compiler in C. There is also the beginnings of an implementation of MUTL (the target language).
+The MUTL implementation produces ELF modules and there is also a linker.

 The compiler can currently translate some simple programs into code that runs on the MU5 emulator.
+It is now able to compile simple multi-module programs, calling procedures, accessing global variables and literals exported by other modules.